MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 ## How to install R Server 9.0

 You can install R Server 9.0 and previous major versions side-by-side on the same computer, but you can only install one copy of each major version.
 As a standalone server, R Server for Windows is not multi-instance.
-If you require multiple copies of R Server at the same functional level on the same server, you can install SQL Server R Services as a multi-instance service, similar to the relational database engine and other features in SQL Server.
+If you require multiple copies of R Server at the same functional level on the same server, you can install SQL Server R Services as a multi-instance service, similar to how the relational database engine and other features are installed in SQL Server.

 ### Prerequisites

-**.NET Framework 4.5.2** or later.
++ **.NET Framework 4.5.2** or later.
 The installer checks for this version of the .NET Framework and provides a download link in case you need to install it prior to R Server.
 A computer restart is required after the .NET Framework is installed.

-You must accept the end user agreement.
++ You must accept the end user agreement.
 This agreement explains that R Server is licensed as a SQL Server enterprise feature, even though it can be installed independently of SQL Server on a Windows operating system.

-You must agree to an installation of **R Open**.
++ You must agree to an installation of **R Open**.
 R Open is Microsoft's distribution of packages providing the R language and base functions.
 It is fully compatible with open source R and the R language, but includes performance optimizations that make R Open a better choice for R Server operations.
 Setup installs R Open for you, but it is also downloadable from the [MRAN web site](https://mran.microsoft.com/).

 The following additional components are installed by Setup.